Skip to Content

 Is the California condor extinct?

 They are endangered and extinct in much of their former range.
-It became extinct in the wild in 1987, but now there are nearly 500 individuals living both in captivity and the wild.
+It became extinct in the wild in 1987, but now there are more than 600 individuals living in the wild and in captivity.

 Time will tell if this might be one success story, as bird populations often rebuild themselves from such low numbers or an ongoing endeavor to ensure that habitats are secure enough for this bird to thrive.